FREE TRIAL UPGRADE!

 Before determining the amount of a penalty, OSHA has to categorize the violation.
 Violations are classified as:

-• Serious — A violation where there is a substantial probability that death or serious physical harm could result, and the employer knew or should have known of the hazard; carries proposed penalty of up to $14,502 but not less than $1,036.
+• Serious — A violation where there is a substantial probability that death or serious physical harm could result, and the employer knew or should have known of the hazard; carries proposed penalty of up to $16,131 per violation.

 • Willful — A violation that the employer intentionally and knowingly commits or the employer has received several different repeat violations.
-It carries a maximum penalty of $145,027 but not less than $10,360.
+It carries a maximum penalty of $161,323 per violation.

-• Repeat — A violation that is similar to a previously cited violation at the same company location, or at other locations of the same company, within the previous five years; carries a minimum penalty of $10,360 and maximum penalty of $145,027.
+• Repeat — A violation that is similar to a previously cited violation at the same company location, or at other locations of the same company, within the previous five years; carries a maximum penalty of $161,323.
 Note that a court has stated that the five-year lookback as prescribed in OSHA’s Field Operations Manual (FOM) is only a guide, and there’s no statutory time limit on the length of time that a previously issued citation can be used as a basis for a repeat violation.

-• Failure=To-Post — A violation of OSHA’s posting requirements caries a penalty up to $14,502.
+• Failure-To-Post — A violation of OSHA’s posting requirements caries a penalty up to $16,131.

-In November 2015, Congress passed a law requiring federal agencies to adjust their civil penalty amounts for inflation.
-At that time, OSHA was allowed a one-time “catch-up adjustment” that increased penalty amounts by 78 percent.
+In January 2024, federal agencies adjusted their civil penalty amounts for inflation.
 Penalty amounts will continue to be adjusted for inflation no later than January 15 every year.
 State-Plan States must adopt maximum penalties that are at least as stringent as federal OSHA’s penalty amounts.

 Criminal referrals